Akenland/Revival/README.md

 # SMP's Revival
 A 16x medieval fantasy resource pack for Minecraft.
 Originally created by SMP.
-Maintained by the staff of the Akenland server, and conmunity contributions.
+Maintained by the staff of the Akenland server, and community contributions.

 This branch is the **Minecraft 1.12** version of the pack.
 [Download here.](https://github.com/Akenland/Revival/releases/download/1.12-10.13.19/Revival-12.zip)